google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

-Nobody likes to have to type long URLs on a mobile keyboard if they don't need to.
+Nobody likes to have to type in long URLs on a mobile keyboard if they don't need to.
 With the Add To home screen feature, your users can choose to add a shortcut link to their device just as they would install a native app from a store, but with a lot less friction.

-### Web app install banners and add to home screen for Chrome on Android
+### Web App Install Banners and Add to Homescreen for Chrome on Android

 Web app install banners give you the ability to let your users quickly and seamlessly add your web app to their home screen, making it easy to launch and return to your app.
 Adding app install banners is easy, and Chrome handles most of the heavy lifting for you.
-You simply need to include a web app manifest file with details about the app.
+We simply need to include a web app manifest file with details about the app.

-Chrome then uses a set of criteria including the use of a service worker, SSL status, and visit-frequency heuristics to determine when to show the banner.
-In addition, a user can manually add it via the "Add to Home Screen" menu button in Chrome.
+Chrome then uses a set of criteria including the use of a service worker, SSL status and visit frequency heuristics to determine when to show the banner.
+In addition a user can manually add it via the "Add to Home Screen" menu button in Chrome.

 #### Declare an app manifest with a `manifest.json` file

-The web app manifest is a simple JSON file that gives you, the developer, the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the mobile home screen), direct what the user can launch, and more importantly how they can launch it.
+The web app manifest is a simple JSON file that gives you, the developer, the ability to control how your app appears to the user in the areas that they would expect to see apps (for example the mobile home screen), direct what the user can launch and more importantly how they can launch it.

 Using the web app manifest, your web app can: